petershin/liferay-learn/docs/dxp/latest/en/site-building/developer-guide/reference/fragments/fragment-configuration-types-reference.md

 The `colorPalette` type stores an object with two values: `cssClass` and `rgbValue`.

-For example, if you implement the snippet above, you can use it in the FreeMarker context like this:
+For example, if you implement the snippet above, you can use it in FreeMarker:

 ```html
 <h3 class="text-${configuration.textColor.cssClass}">Example</h3>